Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 This page describes how Mellanox spine switches are configured.

-Depending on the size of the Shasta system the spine switches will serve different purposes.
-On TDS systems, the NCNs will plug directly into the spine switches, on larger systems with aggregation switches, the spine switches will provide connection between the aggregation switches.
+Depending on the size of the HPE Cray EX system, the spine switches will serve different purposes.
+On TDS systems, the NCNs will plug directly into the spine switches.
+On larger systems with aggregation switches, the spine switches will provide connection between the aggregation switches.

-Requirements:
+## Prerequisites

-    - One connection between the switches is used for the ISL (Inter switch link).
+- One connection between the switches is used for the Inter switch link (ISL).
+- Connectivity to the switch is established.

 Here is an example snippet about a spine switch from the SHCD.

 The ISL ports are port 32 on both spine switches.